Parisaroozgarian/ListOfNum/README.md

 ## Example Usage

-python
-Copy code
-# Create an instance of mylist with 5 elements
+#Create an instance of mylist with 5 elements
 A = mylist(5)

-# Set elements at specific indices
+#Set elements at specific indices
 A.set(2, 7)
 A.set(3, 8)